-- If the virtual machine that you want to restore still exists on the host server, delete it. - Before you start the restore procedure on Windows 2008, clear the read-only attribute for the target disk.
+- When restoring a virtual machine, the target virtual machine should not exist in the inventory.
+If the virtual machine that you want to restore still exists in the inventory, delete it.
+Alternatively, rename the virtual machine during restore. - When restoring individual virtual disks, the target virtual machine and virtual disks should exist in the inventory.
+If the virtual machine or virtual disks are unavailable, use the Rename option. - Before you start the restore procedure on Windows 2008, clear the read-only attribute for the target disk.
 If you fail to do so, the restore job completes successfully, but no data is restored; when you power on the restored virtual machine, it fails to boot.